-Priority admittance into the Culinary Arts fall Associate in Applied Science Degree cycle will be given to continuing students who have met the following requirements by the March 1 priority deadline:
+Priority admittance into the fall cycle of the Culinary Arts Associate in Applied Science Degree will be given to continuing students who have met the following requirements by the March 1 priority deadline:

-- (1)met minimum English requirements by placing into ENG 21 or higher, or completed ENG 18 or 19 with a grade of "C" or higher; - (2) met minimum math requirements by placing into MATH 24 or higher, or completed MATH 22 with grade of "C" or higher; and - (3) completed FSER 100 and/or FSER 102 with a grade of "B" or higher, and maintained a 2.0 GPA in all courses applicable toward a Culinary Arts Certificate of Completion or higher degree.
+- (1) met minimum English requirements by placing into ENG 21 or higher, or completed ENG 18 or 19 with a grade of "C" or higher; - (2) met minimum math requirements by placing into MATH 24 or higher, or completed MATH 22 with grade of "C" or higher; and - (3) completed FSER 100 and/or FSER 102 with a grade of "B" or higher, and maintained a 2.0 GPA in all courses applicable toward a Culinary Arts Certificate of Completion or higher degree.

-A grade of "C" or higher is required for all FSER courses.
+A grade of "C" or higher is required for all Culinary Arts programcourses.